Skip to main content

 • Per-cell text truncation at 1024 characters.

-• Value sanitization before the rows leave the agent.
+• Value sanitization before the rows are returned to the browser.

 Canonical sync does not use this path.
 Sync flows return only metadata — row counts, byte counts, and schema fingerprints — never source data.